vdbrink/vdbrink.github.io/home_office_desk_setup/desk_setup_hardware.md

 This is one of my best purchases ever!
 I still love it every day.
 The big advantage compared to two separate 27" screens is that you can split your application windows however you like at any given moment.
-Sometimes into three equal app windows, or one big window in the middle and smaller ones on the sides.
+Sometimes you want three equal application windows, or one big window in the middle and smaller ones on the sides.
+It's all possible with a big single screen, and you don't have to worry about the bezels in between two separate screens.

 <a href="images/monitor.jpg">
 <img src="images/monitor.jpg" alt="Philips 49 inch monitor" width="100%" />
 </a>

 The model I have is the Philips P Line 498P9Z/00 (model from 2021).
-It's now replaced with even better screens with the same sizes.
+Newer version of this one are now available, with even better screens with the same dimensions.

 <a href="images/philips_49inch_screen.webp">
 <img src="images/philips_49inch_screen.webp" alt="Philips 49 inch curved monitor" width="450px" />